GrahamDeprecated/Laravel-CloudFlare-API/README.md

 There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-CloudFlare-API
 ) for Laravel CloudFlare API.

-You may see an example of implementation in [CMS CloudFlare](https://github.com/GrahamCampbell/CMS-CloudFlare).
+You may see an example of implementation in [Laravel CloudFlare](https://github.com/GrahamCampbell/Laravel-CloudFlare).

 ## Updating Your Fork